onierstrasz/onierstrasz.github.io/_pages/about.md

 ## Upcoming events

-- *Participant* on [Bellairs 2026 1st Workshop on Continuous Software Engineering](https://bellairs2026.ece.mcgill.ca) (Barbados, Feb.
+- *Participant* in the [Bellairs 2026 1st Workshop on Continuous Software Engineering](https://bellairs2026.ece.mcgill.ca) (Barbados, Feb.
 27-Mar.
 6, 2026)

 See also: [Past events](/past)